DEFRA/ffc-grants-eligibility-checker/test/accessibility/README.md

     image: seleniarm/standalone-chromium
 ```

-2. If running against `host.docker.internal` ensure the application container is running with `docker-compose up --build` from the root folder of the repository.
+From the root of the repository directory run `docker-compose -f docker-compose.yaml -f docker-compose.axe.yaml run axe`.
+This will run all accessibility tests in the same manner as the Jenkins pipeline.

-3. From the `/test/accessibility` directory run `docker-compose run --build --rm wdio-axe`.
-This will run all accessibility tests.
+docker-compose run --build --rm wdio-cucumber

-4. JSON reports will be output as individual page results to `/test/accessibility/json-reports/example-grant`.
+JSON reports will be output as individual page results to `/test-output/axe-reports/example-grant`.

-5. Any WCAG 2.0/2.1 A/AA violations will fail the tests.
+Any WCAG 2.0/2.1 A/AA violations will fail the tests.